bengfarrell/benfarrell-blog/content/blog/2026-03-23-year-of-ai-coding.md

 Someone mentioned to me that they don't see themselves using AI coding tools because they actually enjoy coding.
 I thought the same too, but what I think I enjoy more is this bigger picture.
 The larger systems that can come together for a bigger application.
-It wasn't often I'd get to enjoy this aspect before because those moments were to few and far between because I was slogging through the underlying code before (as much as I do enjoy that too).
+It wasn't often I'd get to enjoy this aspect before because those moments were too few and far between because I was slogging through the underlying code before (as much as I do enjoy that too).

 And I think in this way, what we lose with coding by hand, we train ourselves to see the birds eye view more and more.